Insiders Bullish on Certain Holdings of VTWV

 |Director

-And Skillz Inc (Symbol: SKLZ), the #40 largest holding among components of the Vanguard Russell 2000 Value ETF (VTWV), shows 2 directors and officers as recently filing Form 4's indicating purchases.
-The ETF holds $3,111,436 worth of SKLZ, which represents approximately 0.32% of the ETF's total assets at last check.
-The recent insider buying activity observed at SKLZ is detailed in the table below:
+And CVB Financial Corp (Symbol: CVBF), the #161 largest holding among components of the Vanguard Russell 2000 Value ETF (VTWV), shows 5 directors and officers as recently filing Form 4's indicating purchases.
+The ETF holds $1,807,502 worth of CVBF, which represents approximately 0.17% of the ETF's total assets at last check.
+The recent insider buying activity observed at CVBF is detailed in the table below:

 |Purchased